7 Trends for IoT in 2023

 2. Increased adoption of IoT in healthcare

-For 2023, the predictions go in the direction of combining these technologies with in-home sensors to realise a “virtual hospital ward”, where doctors and other healthcare professionals can monitor the condition of patients virtually outside the hospital.
+For 2023, the predictions go in the direction of combining these technologies with in-home sensors to realize a “virtual hospital ward”, where doctors and other healthcare professionals can monitor the condition of patients virtually outside the hospital.
 This frees up resources and provides a new form of care to patients in remote areas.

 3. Growth of IoT in combination with ESGs